nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `sort [-r]`

-* The default sort with no options provided displays a list of persons sorted in ascending ASCII alphabetical order of their name.
+- The default sort with no options provided displays a list of persons sorted in ascending ASCII alphabetical order of their name.
-* If the optional `-r` flag is provided, a list of persons sorted in reverse order is displayed.
+- If the optional `-r` flag is provided, a list of persons sorted in reverse order is displayed.

+### Accessing the cache

+- ContactSH guarantees it saves up to the last 25 `commands` you sent, no matter if they are valid or invalid.
+You can browse through the previous input using the up and down arrow key on your keyboard when typing in the command box.

+- ContactSH may save up to 50 newest command.
+However, once the cache is full, half (25) of the oldest `command` will be deleted.
+Hence, the oldest 25 is not guaranteed to be saved.

 ### Saving the data